Take this 'Cuda back to stock or go full restomod.

 Meet a $10,500 Plymouth 'Cuda.
-As you might expect from a 'Cuda or just about any other classic Mopar at that price, the buyer is looking at a true project car, but the good news about this 1970 Plymouth 'Cuda roller being sold through Classic Auto Mall is that it's a mostly complete car with all of the major bones to allow for an extensive restoration or a high-dollar restomod makeover.
+As you might expect from just about any classic car – not to mention a legit Plymouth 'Cuda – at this price, whoever buys this Mopar muscle car is looking at an intense project or even a parts car.
+The good news, though, is that this 1970 Plymouth 'Cuda roller up for sale through Classic Auto Mall is mostly complete with solid bones making it a blank canvas for an extensive restoration or a high-dollar restomod makeover.
 Either way, we're sure you Mopar fanatics are drooling over this 'Cuda!

 Judging by what remains of the floor and firewall, it looks like this car was originally painted in Vitamin C Orange, although it has since been repainted black.
 As rough as the lower body is in, it's surprising how decent the rest of the car is in including the trim, lights and bumpers.
 There's no denying this would require an epic restoration, but the payoff would be significant as well.